mdeweerd/zha-toolkit/README.md

 ### `ota_notify`

-`OTA` is the acronym for "Over the Air" and we implicitally add "update" or "upgrade".
+`OTA` is the acronym for "Over the Air" and we implicitly add "update" or "upgrade".

 `ota_notify` will indicate to the device that an update is available, which